ricsinaruto/gutenberg-dialog/README.md

 ```

 ## Usage
 The main file should be called from the root of the repo.
 The command below runs the dataset building pipeline for the comma-separated languages given as argument.
-Currently only English, Spanish, Portuguese, Italian, and Hungarian are supported.
+Currently English, German, Spanish, Portuguese, Italian, and Hungarian are supported.
 ```
-python code/main.py -l=en,es,pt,it,hu -a
+python code/main.py -l=en,de,es,pt,it,hu -a
 ```
 All settable arguments can bee seen below:
 <a><img src="https://github.com/ricsinaruto/gutenberg-dialog/blob/master/docs/help.png" align="top" height="500" ></a>